Ridge Regression

 and the training data.
 The penalty \(\lambda \|\boldsymbol{\beta}\|_2^2\) prevents the optimizer

-from chasing every fluctuation in the noise, trading a controlled increase in bias for a
+from chasing every fluctuation in the noise, and so trades a controlled increase in bias for a

-eliminated - it is the operational signature of a model that has generalized rather than
+It is the operational signature of a model that has generalized rather than memorized.

-Stated more sharply: under the classical bias-variance picture, a learning algorithm that
+Put more sharply, under the classical bias-variance picture, a learning algorithm that

 closes the gap between its predictions and the noisy training labels completely is no longer